Anthony7147/overtime-app/README.md

-x Block non admin and guest users x Email summary to managers for approval x Needs to be documented if employee did not log overtime
-- Create audit log for each text message
-- Need to update end date when confirmed
+x Block non admin and guest users x Email summary to managers for approval x Needs to be documented if employee did not log overtime x Create audit log for each text message x Need to update end date when confirmed
 - Need to update audit log status when an overtime request is denied
 - Update buttons on employee homepage so they show on mobile
 - Update buttons to include time span